 Handle with care to avoid pricks and cuts.
 Use gloves when handling welding consumables.
+Protect the feet.
 Avoid exposure to dust.
 Do not ingest.
 Some people may develop an allergic reaction to certain materials.
 Keep all warning and identifying labels.